Bead Glossary A to J

 DYED BEADS

 Some beads, notably Seed Beads, are dyed or painted.
 A surface colourant is applied after the bead has been made.
 This seems to apply most to some beads of a pink, purple or fuchsia colouring, and the result is that beads of these hues are more likely to fade or have their colouring rub or wash off.
-A spray of acrylic varnish can help to slow the deterioration.
+A spray of suitable varnish can help to slow the deterioration.
 UV light (from the sun and fluorescent bulbs) may also fade dyed beads.

 E